-When I owned my own business between 2007 and 2011, I would often go to lunch with a good friend and employee of mine.
+As I’ve owned businesses over the years, I’ve often gone to lunch with good friends and employees of mine.
 As we would go eat at new and interesting restaurants, we would each record our own assessment of what we thought of the dishes we had.
 Because of my fairly unique memory problem, this record was very important as I would very shortly forget what I ate and if it was any good.

 Enter the Subjective Taste Scale (STS)